karpathy/char-rnn/Readme.md

 There is also a [project page](http://cs.stanford.edu/people/karpathy/char-rnn/) that has some pointers and datasets.

+This code is based on Oxford University Machine Learning class [practical 6](https://github.com/oxford-cs-ml-2015/practical6), which is in turn based on [learning to execute](https://github.com/wojciechz/learning_to_execute) code from Wojciech Zaremba.

 ## Requirements

 This code is written in LUA and requires [Torch](http://torch.ch/).